stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ## Conclusion

-If you have not done any low-level programming before, then writing games for the NES, and so programming the 6502, involves learning a number of new concepts.
+If you have not done any low-level programming before then writing games for the NES, and so programming the 6502, involves learning a number of new concepts.
 This has been a long post and it has covered some tricky details, but the information presented here will provide a solid base for your future programming of the NES.

 ## Further reading